-Assumption Justification Limitation Applicable Models Fire is not coupled with the atmosphere in any way.
-This may seem like a major limitation in the model as wind is a main contribution to fire spread and at present many models (specially physical ones) try to couple wind and fire.
+Assumption Justification Limitation Applicable Models model as wind is a main contribution to fire spread and at present many models (especially physical ones) try to couple wind and fire.
 The main reasons for us not to consider the coupling is: It would make it unfeasible to run millions of simulations considering the coupling effect.
 Empirical and semi-empirical models have been developed using an average wind speed as an input, so it is not clear that considering more granular wind at the front is advisable.
-N/A N/A WFA-E Fire is always assumed to be fully developed.
+Fire is always assumed to be fully developed.
 Fire acceleration, flashover, or decay is not considered.
 N/A N/A WFA-E Atmospheric instability which may have a deep impact on ROS (beer 1991) is not considered in the model.
 N/A N/A WFA-E Gusts are not considered in the model.
 N/A N/A WFA-E No interaction between slope and wind other than creating an effective or equivalent wind.
 This means that fire is assumed to have an elliptical shape no matter the alignment of wind and slope.
 N/A N/A WFA-E Models have been developed with scares empirical data.
 The abundance of today's fire data sources, however, is allowing us to better adjust models to observed fire patterns.
 N/A N/A WFA-E Fuel array description of the vegetation may not perfectly describe fuel characteristics.
 N/A N/A WFA-E Spotting is only considered in surface fires.
 N/A N/A WFA-E